Incense in Japan: History

-Samurai warriors would prepare for battle by purifying their minds and bodies with the incense of koboku; developing an appreciation for its fragrances.
-In the late Muromachi period in the 16th century, this aesthetic awareness would develop into the accomplishment known as kōdō, which is the art of enjoying the incense of smouldering koboku.
-The present style of kōdō has largely retained the structure and manner of the Muromachi period, in which time the tea ceremony and the ikebana style of flower arrangement developed as well.
+Samurai warriors would prepare for battle by purifying their minds and bodies with the incense of kōboku; developing an appreciation for its fragrances.
+In the late Muromachi period in the 16th century, this aesthetic awareness would develop into the accomplishment known as kōdō, which is the art of enjoying the incense of smouldering kōboku.
+The present style of kōdō has largely retained the structure and manner of the Muromachi period, during which time the tea ceremony and the ikebana style of flower arrangement developed as well.

-During the Tenshō era in the late 16th century, the master craftsmen Kōju was employed at the Kyoto Imperial Palace and practiced incense ceremony.
-The third Kōju served under Toyotomi Hideyoshi, the fourth under Tokugawa Ieyasu.
-The eighth Kōju Takae Jyuemon was known as a particular master of incense of note.
+During the Tenshō era in the late 16th century, the master craftsman Kōjū was employed at the Kyoto Imperial Palace and practiced incense ceremony.
+The third Kōjū served under Toyotomi Hideyoshi, the fourth under Tokugawa Ieyasu.
+The eighth Kōjū Takae Jyuemon was known as a particular master of incense of note.

-During this time the “Ten Virtues of Kō” (香の十徳, kōnojūtoku) were formulated, which is a traditional listing of the benefits derived from the proper and correct use of quality incense:
+During this time the “Ten Virtues of Kō” (香の十徳, kōnojūtoku) were formulated.
+These are a traditional listing of the benefits derived from the proper and correct use of quality incense: